Skip to content

 Derf

-John Derf Backderf was born and raised in a small Ohio town outside of Akron.
-At age 8, he discovered comic books at the town’s corner drug store and was doomed.
+Comics creator John “Derf” Backderf was born and raised in a small town outside of Akron, Ohio.

-He later attended Ohio State University on a journalism scholarship and was a political cartoonist for the student paper, The Lantern, for three years.
-Derf began his professional career as a political cartoonist for a paper in South Florida, but was fired after two years for, as the editor put it, “general tastlessness.”
+Derf attended Ohio State University on a journalism scholarship and was a political cartoonist for the student paper, The Lantern, for three years.
+He began his professional career as a political cartoonist for a paper in South Florida, but was fired after two years for, as the editor put it, general tastlessness.”

-In 1990, his freeform comic strip THE CITY debuted in The Cleveland Edition, beginning a 24-year run.
-THE CITY appeared in nearly 150 weekly papers around the country, including the DC City Paper and Baltimore City Paper, and won a Robert F. Kennedy Award for political satire.
+In 1990, his freeform comic strip THE CITY debuted, beginning a two decade run.
+THE CITY appeared in over 150 altweekly papers around the country, and won a Robert F. Kennedy Award for political satire.

-Derf’s most famous graphic novel is MY FRIEND DAHMER (Abrams Comicarts, 2012), a haunting account of his teenage friendship with the future serial killer.
-Time magazine listed it as one of the five best non-fiction books of the year.
-It received an Alex Award from the American Library Association, one of only ten books honored.
-It has been translated into 15 languages and was awarded an Angoulême Prize at the Angoulême International Comics Festival in France, as well as the Priz du Polar and Prix Literarie, the top scholastic book award, both in France.
-The film adaptation of MY FRIEND DAHMER premiered at the Tribeca Film Festival and played in cinemas in the US and abroad throughout 2017 and 2018.
+Derf’s most famous is MY FRIEND DAHMER (Abrams Comicarts, 2012), a haunting account of his teenage friendship with the future serial killer.
+It received an Alex Award for YA lit from the American Library Association.
+It has been translated into 15 languages and was awarded an Angoulême Prize at the Angoulême International Comics Festival in France.
+The film adaptation of MY FRIEND DAHMER premiered at the Tribeca Film Festival and played in cinemas in the US and abroad.

 Derf lives in Cleveland, for reasons he can no longer remember.